Sustaining the Lives of Tigers and People

 The Satpuda forests of Madhya Pradesh and Maharashtra offer perhaps the best hope for India's remaining 1,700 wild tigers.
 Constituting several Tiger Reserves connected by forest corridors, this is the largest viable block of tiger habitat in India.
-The Satpuda Landscape Tiger Programme (SLTP), developed by the Born Free Foundation and the Wildlife Conservation Research Unit at the University of Oxford, brings together a network of Indian conservationists working in six Tiger Reserves across this very important tiger range – Bori-Satpuda, Kanha, Melghat, Pench MP, Pench Maharashtra and Tadoba-Andhari and habitat corridors linking them.
+The Satpuda Landscape Tiger Programme (SLTP), developed by the Born Free Foundation and the Wildlife Conservation Research Unit at the University of Oxford, brings together a network of Indian conservationists working in seven Tiger Reserves across this very important tiger range – Bori-Satpuda, Kanha, Melghat, Pench MP, Pench Maharashtra, Navegaon-Nagzira and Tadoba-Andhari and habitat corridors linking them.

 Through conservation bursaries funded by the Born Free Foundation these dedicated NGOs and individuals are implementing a variety of conservation activities to protect tiger habitats, mitigate tiger-human conflict, tackle wildlife crime, monitor tiger populations, raise awareness and improve the livelihoods of people living next to tigers.